zeropointnine/tts-audiobook-tool/README.md

 ** 2025-12-XXX**

-Added option `Concatenate` > `Subdivide phrases`.
+Added option **`Concatenate` > `Subdivide into phrases`**.
 This allows the player/reader app to highlight text on a "per-phrase" basis by leveraging the STT word-level timing data (Note, on pre-existing projects, all audio must first be re-generated).

 **2025-12-09**